Yitta/AIP_Project/README.md

 ## Before you start

 Make sure you have MySQL running on port `3306`.
-If you would like to recreate the database, run `DROP DATABASE aip_movies;` then serve the project.

 ## How to run

+To set up the database and seed some data, run `npm run seed`.
+It is recommended to do this when the model has been changed.

+ **WARNING:** If you have already created a database of the same name eg. `cheapcheep_dev`, this will delete that database and all data contained.
+You have been warned.

 Run  `npm run build` to serve the project, typically at http://localhost:3000.
+This will refresh when there are changes to the API layer, however you will need to restart it for front-end changes.

+If you are solely editing the front-end, run `ng serve` to enable auto refresh.

 ## Project principles